theneva/dissertation/src/tables/design-science-research-guidelines-mapped.md

 | 6: Design as a Search Process | The search for an effective artifact requires utilizing available means to reach desired ends while satisfying laws in the problem environment. | The search uses interviews and the existing literature to gather an initial set of criteria, and multiple strategies are implemented to further explore the framework's applicability.
 | 7: Communication of Research | Design-science research must be presented effectively both to technology-oriented as well as management-oriented audiences. | The research outcome is presented in this thesis.

-Table: @hevner:dsr:2004 [p.
-83]'s Design-Science Research Guidelines mapped to this research project.
+Table: Design-Science Research Guidelines [@hevner:dsr:2004, p.
+83] mapped to this study.